-In a structured meaning account we have fitting analyses of questions and focus: questions denote abstracts, $\lambda \vec{x} \phi$ , i.e. functions that when applied to the meaning of the possible constituent answers yield the meaning of the corresponding full sentential answers; and focus leads to a partition of the semantic value of an expression into a background part, also a function, and a focus part: $\langle \lambda \vec{x} \phi, \vec{a} \rangle$ .
-Although structured meanings seem to supply us with the right level of fine-grainedness, this account does not assume interrogatives to belong to a uniform category or semantic type and, therefore, lacks an elegant analysis of examples like (3) which involves the embedding and coordination of questions:
+In a structured meaning account we have fitting analyses of questions and focus: questions denote abstracts, $\lambda \vec{x} \phi$, i.e. functions that when applied to the meaning of the possible constituent answers yield the meaning of the corresponding full sentential answers; and focus leads to a partition of the semantic value of an expression into a background part, also a function, and a focus part: $\langle \lambda \vec{x} \phi, \vec{a} \rangle$.
+Although structured meanings seem to supply us with the right level of fine-grainedness, this account does not assume interrogatives to belong to a uniform category or semantic type.
+Therefore, unlike the partition theory, structured meaning accounts lack an elegant analysis of embedding and coordination of questions, as in (3):